-In terms of products, sales revenue from medical products for the year ended 31 December 2021 was approximately HK\$70.1 million, representing an increase of approximately 62.5% over last year and accounted for 85.0% of the total revenue from medical products and plastic toys business.
-The improvement was mainly due to the higher demand and more orders from overseas customers for powered scooters.
-Sales revenue from plastic toys slightly decreased by approximately 22.0% for the year ended 31 December 2021 to approximately HK\$12.4 million mainly due to keen market competition.
+In terms of products, sales revenue from medical products for the year ended 31 December 2023 was approximately HK\$72.0 million, representing a decrease of approximately 15.9% over last year.
+The decline was mainly due to the overall economic downturn in 2023.
+Sales revenue from plastic toys decreased by approximately 2.6% for the year ended 31 December 2023 to approximately HK\$7.2 million mainly due to keen market competition.